ChristopherSpadavecchia/FPGA-Wav-Player/README.md

 The goal of our project is to be able to play .wav files on the Nexys A7 FPGA.

 ## How to Run the Project
-1) Create a new Vivado project and add the music_player.vhd, wav_playback.vhd, sd_reader.vhd, SDCard.vhd, dac_if.vhd, and music_player.xdc files.
+1) Create a new Vivado project and add the Common.vhd, music_player.vhd, wav_playback.vhd, sd_reader.vhd, SDCard.vhd, dac_if.vhd, and music_player.xdc files.
 2) Format a microSD card with a FAT32 filesystem

 ## Project Inputs and Outputs